Detox and Rehab Centers in Nevada

-Finding detox in Nevada can be difficult.
-Here's everything you need to know about NV rehab options and how to find local treatment as soon as possible.
+Finding rehabs in Nevada can be difficult.
+Here's everything you need to know about NV rehab options and how to find a local rehab center.

-Addiction claimed the lives of nearly 700 Nevada residents in 2018, according to reports from the Centers for Disease Control and Prevention.
-While many people believe that addiction is a choice, stopping without any help is difficult and dangerous — even life-threatening.
-Addiction itself is a disease rather than a matter of will power and requires intense monitoring by medical professionals around the clock.
+Addiction claimed the lives of nearly 700 Nevada residents in 2018, according to reports from the Centers for Disease Control and Prevention.1 While many people believe that addiction is a choice, stopping without any help is difficult and dangerous — even life-threatening.

 There are many facilities in Nevada offering rehab at varying levels of care.
-In the table below, you’ll find a breakdown of treatment centers in the state and the level of care they offer.
+In the table below, you’ll find a breakdown of the types of addiction treatment centers in Nevada and the level of care they offer.1

 |Type of Care, by number and percent|